 Dr. Levenson is the editor of the American Psychiatric Publishing Textbook of Psychosomatic Medicine, (2005, 2011, 2018).
 Dr. Levenson has also been recognized with VCU's highest teaching award and its Distinguished Clinician Award.
 Other members of the Consultation-Liaison Division have also been recognized with awards for teaching and supervision and have made many contributions to the literature.

 This exciting one-year fellowship offers advanced training in Consultation-Liaison Psychiatry in a 750-bed university hospital to psychiatrists who have completed residency.
 Fellows choose from numerous clinical and research opportunities in transplantation, primary care, traumatic brain injury, pain management, oncology, infertility, HIV and more.
 Individual weekly supervision is provided for psychotherapy, liaison activity, teaching and research.
 Fellows have the opportunity to choose both liaison involvements and teaching medical students and psychiatry residents.

 Our fellows also can rotate at our sister training facility, the Hunter Holmes McGuire Veterans Affairs Medical Center, a 500 bed flagship facility which offers diverse opportunities, including one of only six PolyTrauma Units nationwide, as well as Primary Care-Psychiatry collaborative care, a regional Spinal Cord Injury program, organ transplantation, pain clinic, and palliative care.
-The site director for the fellowship is Alex Trutia, M.D., who serves as the Chief of the Consultation/Liaison Service.

 Our fellowship meets the requirements for board certification in Consultation-Liaison Psychiatry by the American Board of Psychiatry and Neurology.